Tracking the Tropics: Peter & Rose holding onto depression status, more development likely soon

 There is a medium chance that this area of low pressure will take on sub-tropical or tropical characteristics in the next couple of days.

 By the weekend though, any chance that this system has to further organize will diminish.
-The environemt will not support any further organization.
+The environment will not support any further organization.

 There is no threat to the U.S. from this system.